SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

 > Earlier versions of the btp CLI required you to always specify your global account subdomain, but now it will try to discern it from your user details.
+Additionally, the value for the "CLI server URL" is fixed (`https://cli.btp.cloud.sap`) and you shouldn't need to change it.

 If your user is associated with more than one global account, they will be presented to you and you must choose one of them.
 Here's an example of that flow: